 Image source: British Broadcasting Corporation

 Treatment with tamoxifen lowers the risk of :

-Tamoxifen is a pill taken every day for up to five years.
+Tamoxifen is a pill taken every day for at least five years.
 The benefits from tamoxifen last long after you stop taking it.

 Women should discuss the benefits and risks of taking tamoxifen for more than five years with their health care providers.

 Learn about the importance of completing treatment with tamoxifen.

 Some types of antidepressants called selective serotonin reuptake inhibitors (SSRIs) can interfere with the metabolism of tamoxifen (how tamoxifen works in the body).
 Some SSRIs (such as fluoxetine (Prozac), buproprion (Wellbutrin), paroxetine (Paxil) and sertraline (Zoloft)) interfere with tamoxifen so much that they should be avoided while taking tamoxifen .

 If you are taking an SSRI to treat depression or menopausal symptoms, talk with your health care provider about possible drug interactions and other treatment options.

 Learn about SSRI antidepressants for the treatment of menopausal symptoms.